On a Class of Martingale Problems on Banach Spaces: Stochastic differential equations and the associated local martingale problem

 $\P$-a.e. \end{defn}

-\begin{rem} Let us note that `solutions' of \eqref{eq.sde} are \emph{always} required to have continuous paths.
-This applies to weak solutions, as well as to other solution concepts, introduced later.

-As a second remark, we note that weak solutions are weak \emph{both} in the analytic (i.e.\ we require \eqref{eq.sde} to hold only if tested against functionals $x^*\in D(A^*)$) and in the stochastic sense, i.e.\ the probability space is part of the solution.
-In fact, all solution concepts that we will use will be weak in the stochastic sense.
-Hence, in order to shorten notation, we have decided to use the term `weak solution' rather than `analytically weak and stochastically weak solution' or `weak martingale solution'.
-Also this remark applies to other solution concepts that we will use. \end{rem}
+\begin{rem} Weak solutions are weak both in the analytic sense, i.e.\ we require \eqref{eq.sol} to hold only if tested against functionals $x^* \in D(A^*)$ and in the probabilistic sense, i.e.\ the stochastic basis and the cylindrical Wiener process are part of the solution.
+More appropriately, we should speak of `analytically weak and stochastically weak solution' or `weak martingale solution'.
+However, to shorten notation, we have settled on the term `weak solution'. \end{rem}

-By the continuity of the paths and our assumptions, the Lebesgue-integral in \eqref{eq.sol} is well defined.
+By the continuity of the paths and our assumptions in Hypothesis \ref{hyp1}, the Lebesgue-integral in \eqref{eq.sol} is well defined.
 The stochastic integral in equation \eqref{eq.sol} is an integral of an $H \simeq H^*$-valued stochastic processes with respect to a cylindrical Wiener process.
-It is well known how to construct such an integral for adapted $H$-valued processes $\Phi$ such that $\Phi \in L^2(0,T;H)$ almost surely for all $T >0$.
-Namely, if $(h_k)$ is a (finite or countably infinite) orthonormal basis of $H$ and we define $\beta_k(s) := W_H(s)h_k$, then
+It is well known how to construct such an integral for progressive $H$-valued processes $\Phi$ such that $\Phi \in L^2(0,T;H)$ almost surely for all $T >0$.
+Namely, if $(h_k)$ is a (finite or countably infinite) orthonormal basis of the separable Hilbert space $H$ and we define $\beta_k(s) := W_H(s)h_k$, then